Chapter 7: Game Night Rules Part Two

 In the past, this moment was a giggle-fest.
 But over the years, we grew serious.
 Entering the world had become a solemn part of channeling our characters.

-The operatic chant faded into ambient music, atmospheric yet unearthly.
+The operatic chant faded into atmospheric music.
 Then the speaker pulsed with the mellow tones of the GM’s voice.

 GM